microsoft/aksworkshop/_entries/02-03 challenge3.md

 ### Tasks

-1. Deploy Rabbit MQ
+1. Deploy Rabbit MQ.
 1. Configure captureorder to connect to RabbitMQ.
 Authentication needs to be configured to connect successfully.
 1. Provision Order Fulfillment and event listener containers. **Ensure you are using the most recent version of the image**
-1. Configure Order Fulfillment to store data to Azure Files
+1. Configure Order Fulfillment to store data to Azure Files.
+You need to write files in the `/orders` path.

 > **Resources**
 > * <https://kubeapps.com/charts/stable/rabbitmq>